tskit-dev/msprime/docs/ancestry.md

 :::{warning}
-It is important to note that there is no concept of a population genetic model "outside" of the pedigree in this model, and that there are significant caveats that one needs to be aware of in terms of dealing with incomplete pedigree information and the treatment of founders.
+It is important to note that there is no concept of a population genetic model "outside" of the pedigree in this model, and there are significant caveats when dealing with incomplete pedigree information and the treatment of founders.
 Please see the {ref}`sec_ancestry_models_fixed_pedigree_completing` section for more information.
 :::